Business Calculator

 Frequently Asked Questions (FAQs)

-❓ What is the difference between Margin and Markup?
+❓ What is the difference between profit margin and markup?

-Margin is the profit expressed as a percentage of the selling price (e.g. profit divided by sales).
-Markup is the profit expressed as a percentage of the cost price (e.g. profit divided by cost).
+Profit margin is the profit expressed as a percentage of the selling price (profit divided by sales).
+Markup is the profit expressed as a percentage of the cost price (profit divided by cost).
 A 50% markup corresponds to a 33.3% profit margin.

 Disclaimer: Business and financial calculations shown are estimates for planning and informational purposes only.
 Actual values may vary depending on tax regulations, payroll rules, and specific transaction terms.
 Consult a qualified professional or accountant for official business planning.